How I Work

 After a processing session, I’ll make sure you’re grounded and stable before you leave.
 I’ll give you guidance on what to expect in the days that follow, since processing can continue between sessions.

 Some sessions are intense.
 Some are quiet.
 Some are funny.
-All of them are real.

 Questions about how I work?